 Students begin by exploring the foundation of physics before moving on to courses in modern physics, mechanics, optics, electricity and magnetism, quantum mechanics, and thermodynamics.
 Beginning in sophomore or junior years, about half of our majors elect to participate in research programs or advanced projects continuously until graduation.

 Learn from the Experts

 Faculty research interests include supernova and black holes; quantum information and dissipative quantum systems; high-energy physics and string theory; superconductivity and topologic insulators; laser spectroscopy and solar cells; and massive star formations.
-Professors have participated in Nobel Prize-winning research, and they been published in prestigious, peer-reviewed journals.
-One professor was recently honored as a Fellow of the American Astronomical Society and several are scholars of California’s Kavli Institute for Theoretical Physics.
+Professors have participated in Nobel Prize-winning research and have published in prestigious, peer-reviewed journals.
+One professor was recently honored as a Fellow of the American Astronomical Society and several are Kavli Institute for Theoretical Physics scholars.

 Labs and Resources

 Studying physics at Hofstra means you’ll have lots of opportunities as early as your first year to engage in long-term research projects with your professors and work in technologically advanced facilities, including our low temperature condensed matter physics laboratory, biophysics laboratory, and rooftop observatory with advanced CCD imaging.
 These labs investigate such practical applications as high-temperature superconductivity and advanced imaging of cell membranes.

 Our research groups in theoretical physics and astrophysics study phenomena ranging from supernova explosions to the exotic states of topological superconductors that may be the platform for future quantum computers.